 Runtime example: This second example uses C code to dynamically create a HeapBuf instance.
 In this example, you must pass the bufSize and buf parameters.
 Be careful when specifying these runtime parameters.
 The blocksize needs to be a multiple of the worst-case structure alignment size.
 And bufSize should be equal to blockSize \ numBlocks.
 The worst-case structure alignment is target dependent.
-On C6x and ARM devices, this value is 8.
+On devices with a 32-bit architecture, the 8-byte alignment is used.
 The base address of the buffer should also be aligned to this same size.

 '''

 HeapBuf_Params prms;

 static char buf[1280];

 HeapBuf_Handle heap;

 Error_Block eb;

 Error_init(&eb);

 HeapBuf_Params_init(&prms);

 prms.blockSize = 128;

 prms.numBlocks = 10;

+prms.buf = (Ptr)buf;

-prms.buf = buf;
+prms.buf = (Ptr)buf;

 prms.bufSize = 1280;

 heap = HeapBuf_create(&prms, &eb);

 if (heap == NULL) {

 System_abort("HeapBuf create failed");

 '''

-6.8.3 HeapMultiBuf
+7.8.4 HeapMultiBuf